chenfei531/todo-list/README.md

 * run build command:
     >     docker build -t todo-list:latest .
 ## How to run
+init a swarm
+>     docker swarm init
-if you have only one docker node, run following command to start/stop services on your node with _deploy_ key being ignored:
+if you have only one docker node in the swarm, run following command to start/stop services on your node with _deploy_ key being ignored:
 >     #start service
 >     docker-compose up
 >     #stop service